Agentsosiska/CMDgram/README.md

+**This is an opensource project so, feel free to change the code!**

 The project itself works on python and contains 2 files: (server.py & client.py).

 1. To use CMDgram You will need to install python to your computer